mapedorr/blob/README.md

 Controls
 ===

-Use the arrow keys for moving LEFT, RIGHT and JUMP.
+Use the arrow keys for moving LEFT, RIGHT.
-Press D for show, or hide, the development tools.
+SPACEBAR to Jump.